TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/cloud/_index.md

 The Things Industries offers {{% tts %}} as hosted software as a service (SaaS).

-This guide explains what that means and shows how to work with The Things Industries Cloud.
+This guide explains how to manage and customize your cloud account.

 <!--more-->